mikeshulman/narya/README.md

      Vec A (suc. (k + n))

 ```
 (Note that the body of the second branch typechecks because `ℕ.plus (suc. k) n` reduces to `suc. (ℕ.plus k n)`, which is why we defined addition of natural numbers as we did.
-The other addition of natural numbers, by recursion on the second argument, instead matches appending of *backwards* vectors.)
+The other addition of natural numbers, by recursion on the second argument, instead aligns with appending of *backwards* vectors.)

 The fact that the indices cannot occur in the parameters prevents us, for instance, from proving Axiom K.  Thus it is even less general than Agda's `--without-K` matching, and hence also ensures consistency with univalence.
 In the future we may implement a more general unification-based condition like Agda's.

-#### Non-dependent matches
+### Non-dependent matches

 It is also possible to match against a term that is not a free variable, or whose indices are not distinct free variables or occur in the parameters.
 In this case Narya cannot guess how to refine the output type or other variables in the context, so it doesn't.
 The term being matched against is not defined to equal anything (that doesn't even make sense); instead the pattern variables in each branch are simply introduced as new free variables unrelated to any previous ones, and the output type remains the same in each branch.

-In general, this sort of match is more like the `match` of Coq and dialects of ML.
-However, unlike in those language, it can still only appear at top-level or inside abstractions, let-bindings, tuples, matches, and comatches.
 As a simple example, we can prove *ex falso quodlibet* without a helper function:
 ```
 def ⊥ : Type ≔ data [ ]